Vasusamp/Mac_Learning/README.md

 Specificity tells that Random Forest is slighly better at correctly identifying the negatives.

+## Model Prediction
+Applied recusive feature elimination (RFE) for prediction.
+This method uses a model to select either the best or the worst performing feature and then excludes this feature.
+The whole process is then iterared until all features in the dataset are used up.

+1. Accuracy of Random Forest Classifier after RFE is applied = 96%

+2. Accuracy of Logistic Regression after RFE is applied      = 94%

+3. Accuracy of SVM-Linear after RFE is applied               = 93%

 ## Conclusion
 The aim of this project is to predict whether the given URL is a phising website or not.
 This project involved the dataset from Evelytics and applied Python programming to evaluate various machine learing algorithms.
 The goal is to find the best classifier as far as the accuracy is concerned.
 Random forest classifier turns out to be the best classifier based on the accuracy of 97%.
 Logistic regression produced 94% accuracy and SVM produced 93%.